jhoelzl/JH_RemoveRedundantConfig/README.md

  cd shell
  php redundant_settings.php --action removeSettings
 ```
-In the log file var/log/removed_obsolete_config_ids.log, you can find all ids that are removed by the module.
+In the log file var/log/removed_obsolete_config_ids.log, you can find all config_id values that were removed by the module.

 ## Improvements
 Feel free to make a pull request when you have ideas for improving.
+Further improvement could be an extended log file were the whole entry that was removed is stored, not only the config_id.

 ## Uninstallation